Niyonku/Niyonku/README.md

 ### Hi there 👋
+I'm currently learning some new Techy skills with Tech up girls.

 <!--
 **Niyonku/Niyonku** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.